The Erwin-Ramsey Fellowship

 2022 Erwin-Ramsey Fellow

-Extended to four weeks for the first time, the 2022 Fellowship Program developed strategies to engage underserved youth and teen populations through the built environment.
+The 2022 Fellowship Program developed strategies to engage underserved youth and teen populations through the built environment.
 Brandon spent a substantial part of his fellowship working directly with Charlottesville teens as well as as directors of teen programs in the area.
 The resulting project outlined small, medium, and large-scale strategies: everyday placemaking interventions, Charlottesville fellowship programs for teens, and site development strategies for architects and developers throughout the city.

 2021 Erwin-Ramsey Fellow